Terrorist Asset-Freezing (Temporary Provisions) Act 2010

-The Terrorist Asset-Freezing (Temporary Provisions) Act 2010 is an Act of the United Kingdom Parliament that was in force from 10 February 2010 until its repeal on 17 December that same year by the Terrorist Asset-Freezing etc. Act 2010.
+The Terrorist Asset-Freezing (Temporary Provisions) Act 2010 was an Act of the United Kingdom Parliament that was in force from 10 February 2010 until its repeal on 17 December that same year by the Terrorist Asset-Freezing etc. Act 2010.

 Summary

-The Terrorist Asset-Freezing (Temporary Provisions) Act 2010 is an Act of the United Kingdom Parliament to make provision for the temporary validity of certain Orders in Council imposing financial restrictions on, and in relation to, persons suspected of involvement in terrorist activity; and for connected purposes.
+The Terrorist Asset-Freezing (Temporary Provisions) Act 2010 was an Act of the United Kingdom Parliament to make provision for the temporary validity of certain Orders in Council imposing financial restrictions on, and in relation to, persons suspected of involvement in terrorist activity; and for connected purposes.
 These Orders in Council had been the chosen method of implementation of Resolution 1373 and the directives of the 1267 Committee.
-The legislation was introduced in the House of Commons on 5 February 2010 and received royal assent on 10 February.
+The legislation was introduced in the House of Commons by the Brown Government on 5 February 2010 and received royal assent on 10 February.

 Judgment

 The Act was passed following the HM Treasury v Ahmed ruling by the Supreme Court of the United Kingdom on 27 January 2010 that asset-freezing orders made under the United Nations Act 1946 – specifically the Terrorism (United Nations Measures) Order 2009, the Terrorism (United Nations Measures) Order 2006, the Al-Qa’ida and Taliban (United Nations Measures) Order 2002, the Terrorism (United Nations Measures) Order 2001 and the Al-Qaida and Taliban (United Nations Measures) Order 2006 – were unlawful, because the 1946 Act was not intended to authorise coercive measures which interfere with fundamental rights without parliamentary scrutiny:

 Multiple persons, multiple orders and a forest of laws, Statutory Orders and UNSC resolutions were considered in the judgment.
 The applicants pleaded variously that the Treasury Orders were ultra vires for various reasons: